Mizoram: Mizo peace accord represents all Mizos, says Zoramthanga

-Guwahati: Mizo National Front (MNF) president Zoramthanga on Monday stated that the historic Mizo Peace Accord, signed between the Centre and the erstwhile underground MNF in 1986, represents the entire Mizo people of Mizoram, not just the MNF.
+Guwahati: Mizo National Front (MNF) president Zoramthanga on Monday stated that the historic Mizo Peace Accord, signed between the Centre and the erstwhile underground MNF in 1986, represents the entire Mizo people, not just the MNF.

-Zoramthanga made the statement during the MNF’s observance of the accord’s 39th anniversary across Mizoram.
+Zoramthanga made the statement during the 39th anniversary celebrations of the accord, observed by the MNF across Mizoram.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!